 Owning a recreational vehicle is a great way to have an adventure.
-Imagine, the freedom to travel anywhere you want, with all the comforts of home—or at least a comfy bed and a roof—waiting for you every night.
+Imagine, the freedom to travel almost anywhere, with all the comforts of home—or at least a comfy bed and a roof—waiting for you every night.

-Your basecamp for adventure does have a drawback, though.
-Even the smallest pull-behind trailers take up lots of valuable space, and most RVs can’t be kept on the street without attracting undue attention.
+Your base camp for adventure does have a drawback, though.
+Even the smallest pull-behind trailers take up lots of valuable space, and local HOAs and city ordinances often prohibit keeping your RV parked on the street.

 That’s where Store Space comes in.
-Many of our locations have storage options designed to accommodate everything from a small teardrop trailer to a 30-foot-long fifth wheel, and lots of different types of RVs in between.
-Plus, with affordable month-to-month leases, you’re free to rent as long as you need between adventures.
+Many of our locations have storage options designed to accommodate everything from a small teardrop trailer to an oversized fifth wheel, and lots of different types of RVs in between.

 There are many different reasons people need storage options for their recreational vehicles.
 Store Space offers storage for your recreational vehicles, fifth wheels, motor homes, travel trailers, toy haulers, campers and pop-ups.

 There are typically three different types of storage available at storage facilities, and most Store Space locations have one or more of these options.

 1) Outdoor RV Storage

 Outdoor RV storage is the most common option available.
 Storage facilities often have longer parking spaces located behind the main gate.
 These can range anywhere from 20 ft. (suitable for most Class B motorhomes, pop-ups, smaller camper vans), to 30 ft. (most Class C motorhomes, camper vans and the smallest fifth-wheels) to larger 35 ft. spaces (suitable for most Class A motorhomes and medium-sized fifth-wheels).
 Outdoor RV storage is typically the most economical storage solution.